Appendicitis is inflammation and infection of the appendix.

 Complications of appendicitis

 If appendicitis is unrecognized or untreated, the appendix can rupture, creating a pocket of infection outside the intestine (abscess) or spilling contents of the intestines into the abdominal cavity, causing a serious infection (peritonitis).
-In about 25% of children with appendicitis, the appendix has already ruptured by the time they arrive at the hospital.
+The likelihood of the appendix rupturing depends on the child's age.
+Ruptures of the appendix occur in about 65% of children who are under 5 years of age and in up to 90% of children who are under 2 years of age.

 - Sometimes other imaging tests